Horse insurance tax-deductible

 • Accident insurance

-• Disability insurance
+• Occupational disability insurance

 • Term life insurance

-A horse is recognised as business property for tax purposes if it directly contributes to your company's profit generation.
+A horse is recognised for tax purposes as business assets if it directly contributes to the generation of profit for your company.
 This is clearly the case for a riding school operator with five school horses.
 A breeding operation with the aim of selling foals also meets this requirement.
-Other recognised business uses include deployment as a therapy horse or in agriculture and forestry.
-Providing proof of a clear profit intent is crucial for tax authorities.
-Without this proof, there's a risk of being classified as a hobby, which nullifies all tax advantages.
+Other recognised business uses include use as a therapy horse or in agriculture and forestry.
+Proof of a clear intention to make a profit is crucial for the tax office.
+Without this evidence, there is a risk of it being classified as a hobby, which would wipe out all tax advantages.

-Review your individual situation and leverage potentials
+Assess your individual situation and unlock potential

 FAQ